 - short interviews

 Monday 22 November

 w/c Monday 6 December

 |Final decision made and four successful applicants informed||Monday 13 December|

-The Health Foundation and NHS England and NHS Improvement will run an informal information call on Wednesday 15 September at 10.00 - 10.45.
-This will be an opportunity to hear a brief presentation about the grant funding programme and for prospective applicants to ask questions.
+The Health Foundation and NHS England and NHS Improvement ran an informal information call as an opportunity to hear a brief presentation about the grant funding programme and for prospective applicants to ask questions.
 You can watch the recording and see written responses to all questions that were submitted in the FAQs document below.

 How will the four new Adopting Innovation hubs cultivate the optimal environment for change to be implemented effectively, efficiently and sustainably?
 Laura Semple and Richard Stubbs share their reas...

 The NHS has both a significant opportunity and a responsibility to improve the health and wellbeing of its workforce.
 What about lower paid staff?